Tuition, Fees, and Discounts

 - Ballet is a performing art so it is important for students to have the opportunity to dance on stage.
 We have two performance days each year:

-- Winter Showcase (January): a showcase of progress centered on a theme for which each class performs their own dance (i.e. 2016-2017 was Cinematic Ballet )
+- Winter Showcase (January): a showcase of progress centered on a theme for which each class performs their own dance (i.e. 2017-2018 was Dance & Play)

-- Season Finale (May): a celebration of our students' accomplishments centered on a story in which each class performs a part (i.e. 2016-2017 was Peter Pan )
+- Season Finale (May): a celebration of our students' accomplishments centered on a story in which each class performs a part (i.e. 2017-2018 was Carnival of the Animals)

 - The Winter Showcase and Season Finale will have both a matinee and evening performance.
 Ballet 3 level and up will perform in both the matinee and evening shows while classes from Pre-Ballet 1 through Ballet 2 will perform in one or the other.